-· Carefully label and remove the wires from your existing sprinkler controller, then remove it from the wall.
+• Carefully label and remove the wires from your existing sprinkler controller, then remove it from the wall.
 Typically you will see the 24V AC power supply wires, the COM (common) wire, one or more Zone wires.
-Depending on your setup, you may also find a Master Zone (or Pump Start Relay) wire, and Rain Sensor wires (if you have a rain sensor installed).
+Depending on your setup, you may also find a Master Zone (or Pump Start Relay) wire, and Rain Sensor wires, and Flow sensor wires (if using any such sensor).